Ulmus minor 'Umbraculifera Gracilis'

-The Field Elm cultivar Ulmus minor 'Umbraculifera Gracilis' was obtained as a sport of 'Umbraculifera' by the Späth nursery of Berlin c.1897.
+The Field Elm cultivar Ulmus minor 'Umbraculifera Gracilis' was obtained as a sport of the Central Asian variety 'Umbraculifera' by the Späth nursery of Berlin c.1897.
 It was marketed by the Späth nursery in the early 20th century, and by the Hesse Nursery of Weener, Germany, in the 1930s.

 Description

 The tree is distinguished by its long oval crown, but with thinner branches and smaller leaves than 'Umbraculifera'.

 Pests and diseases

 The cultivar is susceptible to Dutch elm disease.

 Cultivation

 The only known surviving specimens are in the United States and Scotland (see 'Accessions' and 'Notable trees').
 Henry (1913) mentions no example at Kew, though a specimen had been planted there by 1902.
 A specimen obtained from Späth stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
+'Umbraculifera Gracilis' has been included in the propagation programme (2017) of Royal Botanic Garden Edinburgh.

+Putative specimen

+A slow-growing, dense-crowned old elm (15 m, girth 2 m), with leaves resembling those of 'Umbraculifera Gracilis', stood near Lower Granton Rd, Edinburgh till 2025, in a garden that was once part of the grounds of Wardie House (demolished 1955).
+It was assumed to have been grown from a cutting from one of Edinburgh's three original specimens.